Erik-Debye/SWA-Scraper/README.md

 # How to use

-To start, download the project and extract its contents.
+To start, ensure you have NodeJS installed.
+Then download the project and extract its contents.
 Open in your CMD or Terminal window and navigate to the project.
 Then install the dependencies using *npm install*.

 Next, go to supabase.com, create an account, and create a project.
 Create a new table called 'Flights' with columns named like so ->
 * departurePort -> set to text